Starting-up a start-up from the eyes of a starter-upper.

 We get the fact that you earn the underdog moniker because of bumps and bruises.
 But you also know what?
 We are also brave enough to take the opportunity and call it our moment.
 That’s why we’re here – to share the underdog story from a hero lens.
 And to share the hero journey in an underdog frame.

 Underdogs are true grinders.
-And it’s not even for the fact that we fight above our weight class – it is the fact that we don’t consider weight classes in the first place.
+And it’s not even for the fact that we fight above our weight class – it is the fact that we don’t even consider weight classes in the first place.
 And, truth be told, this is not about us – it’s about creating purposeful work for clients who have purpose.
 Our clients are the underdogs – from the director fighting for your right to breathe, to the founder fighting for your right to communicate.

 We are here for the lightning rods of this generation.